lemonsaurus/blackbox/README.md

 - Set `appendonly` to `yes` in Redis configuration.
 - Start Redis server.

+#### Example data
+After spinning up containers with `docker-compose up`, you should run `./docker/redis/insert-data.sh` (at blackbox base directory) to insert testing data to container.
+This have to be done manually because of Redis image limitations.

 ## Storage providers
 **Blackbox** can work with different storage providers to save your logs and backups - usually so that you can automatically store them in the cloud.
 Right now we only support **S3**, but we will probably add additional providers in the future.